oceanprotocol/docs/README.md

 TODO: Additionally, these docs live in their respective repos and are pulled into this site on build time:

--   API reference
+-   API references
 -   Component docs

 ### Editing docs

 Every article on [docs.oceanprotocol.com](https://docs.oceanprotocol.com) ends with an _Edit this page on GitHub_ link.
-Clicking that will put you to the right place in the repository from where you can hit the _Edit_ pencil icon.
+Clicking that will put you to the right place in the repository from where you can hit the _Edit_ pencil icon on GitHub.

 GitHub will automatically fork the repository if you are not part of the `oceanprotocol` organisation on GitHub.
 Members can simply push to a new branch on the original repo.